 Practical Fix: Link Content Production Directly to Strategy and Signals

-An AI supported content production workflow lets you scale this kind of programmatic content without sacrificing quality or alignment.
+An AI-supported content production workflow lets you scale this kind of programmatic content without sacrificing quality or alignment.
+When every asset is tied to ICP, stage, and signal, content becomes a compounding asset that builds authority over time.

 Mistake #9: Ignoring Governance, Security, and Scalability